 Symposium – Each year in the spring the university holds a day for students to showcase their scholarly and creative works through papers, performances, poster sessions, etc. Community Health Education students regularly partake.
 More information about symposium can be found by clicking here.

 Eta Sigma Gamma Induction – At the end of each academic year the department holds its Eta Sigma Gamma annual induction event including a social to celebrate students and faculty.
 More information about ESG can be found under the professional links.

 ONGOING & PAST EVENTS

-November, 2013 – Over a dozen students attended the Maine Association for Health, Physical Education, Recreation and Dance Annual Conference in Rockport, ME.
+November, 2014 – Students attended the Maine Association for Health, Physical Education, Recreation and Dance Annual Conference in Rockport, ME.

 November, 2013 – Faculty from the department presented at the American Public Health Association National Conference in Boston, MA.

 March, 2015 – Faculty from the department will travel and shared their research at the SHAPE America National Conference in Seattle, WA.